 Colm is developing a strong practice across all of Chambers' core areas.
 He specialises in Employment, Commercial Litigation, Professional Negligence, Insurance & Reinsurance, Tax and Personal Injury work.

-Before commencing pupillage, Colm worked as a legal assistant/researcher for Keating Chambers dealing with issues of construction law.
+Before commencing pupillage, Colm worked as a legal assistant/researcher for one of the leading construction sets.